 PTSD usually happens after a major trauma that was life-threatening.
 CTS happens after trauma is over.
-It is important to get help for a child or teenager after going through a trauma so he or she can continue to grow.
+It is important to get help for a child or teenager after going through a trauma so they can continue to grow.
 For more information, refer to the Anxiety Disorder Fact Sheet included in this kit.